crux-bphc/chronofactorem-rewrite/README.md

 **NOTE:** This same `db` container is used in `dev` and `prod`

 **NOTE:** This same `ingestion` container is the container that runs the ingestion script.

+## Search service

+For course & timetable search, we'll be using https://github.com/crux-bphc/search-service/.
+Both the Docker Compose configurations are set to run on the same network (named `chrono_net`).

+Make sure to set the `CHRONO_PORT` environment variable in the search service to an unused port (such as 4713).
+Then, set the `SEARCH_SERVICE_URL` environment variable here to `http://chrono:XXXX`, replacing `XXXX` with the previously set port.

+Before adding any timetables to the search service, you'll need to add the relevant courses to the search service indexes.
+A sample way to do this is using https://github.com/crux-bphc/search-service/blob/master/chrono/utils.py.